tendermint/tendermint/docs/rfc/rfc-011-custom-indexing.md

 robustly, reliablly, and efficiently replicate application state across the network, I believe the correct choice is to favor consensus performance.

+An important consideration for this decision is that a node does not index application metadata separately: If indexing is disabled, there is no built-in mechanism to go back and replay or reconstruct the data that an indexer would have stored.
+The node _does_ store the blockchain itself (i.e., the blocks and their transactions), so potentially some use cases currently handled by the indexer could be handled by the node.
+For example, allowing clients to ask whether a given transaction ID has been committed to a block could in principle be done without an indexer, since it does not depend on application metadata.

-Inevitably, the question will arise whether we could do both and toggle between them with a flag.
-Arguably this would be the worst-case scenario, requiring us to maintain the complexity of two very-different operational concerns.
-If our goal is that Tendermint should be as simple, efficient, and trustworthy as posible, there is not a strong case for making these options configurable.
+Inevitably, a question will arise whether we could implement both strategies and toggle between them with a flag.
+That would be a worst-case scenario, requiring us to maintain the complexity of two very-different operational concerns.
+If our goal is that Tendermint should be as simple, efficient, and trustworthy as posible, there is not a strong case for making these options
+configurable: We should pick a side and commit to it.

 ### Design Principles